 Don’t worry, if you aren’t into minimalism I have a good non-minimalist based example for you to follow again.

 The famous (or infamous) book The Four Hour Work Week by Tim Ferris talks about something called the 80/20 rule.
-It’s a funny ratio that appears again and again in the world.
+It’s an interesting ratio that appears again and again in the world.
 Sometimes it appears as 90/10 or even 95/5.

 It was originally noted by Italian Economist Vilfredo Pareto in the late 1800s and is now highly referenced in business and marketing circles.
 Pareto observed that 80% of the land in Italy was owned by just 20% of the population.